10 Awesome Baking Stone Substitutes

 9. Fire Bricks

-Before the baking stones appear, fire bricks are common tools to bake bread and pizza.
+Before baking stones appeared, fire bricks were common tools to bake bread and pizza.
 As its name suggests, they are fire-resistant, which means they can sustain high temperatures without shattering.

 These bricks can withstand fast temperature fluctuations while still retaining and transferring heat effectively.
 Before placing them in the oven, you should build a flat brick sheet and put it on the baking racks.
 Next, preheat the oven to around 60 minutes and then bake as usual.